-The program for the Australian Clean Energy Summit will see two full days of sessions with the highest calibre of speakers from the clean energy industry.
+The program for the Australian Clean Energy Summit saw two full days of sessions with the highest calibre of speakers from the clean energy industry.

 Conference program by day

 7:30 AM Breakfast session: Solar PV Project Performance

 Reducing resource & product uncertainty

 With 2017 on track to be a record-breaking year for solar projects in Australia, maintaining industry confidence in plant and component performance is paramount.

 DNV GL runs a unique Product Qualification Program, submitting PV modules, inverters and batteries to accelerated life testing, and will present the most recent and complete publicly available comparison of its PV module reliability results at the breakfast seminar.

 The seminar will also cover DNV GL’s current research on the consistency and reliability of solar resource data in Australia, and the COO of GreenPowerMonitor will give a presentation on maximising asset outcomes through SCADA-based monitoring of solar plants based on experience monitoring over 2000 projects.

 Please register and join our breakfast meeting on 18 July from 07.30 till 09.00am.
 Participants who have not registered for the conference are welcome to attend the breakfast.